Newark Bay Bridge (railroad)

-The Newark Bay Bridge of the Central Railroad of New Jersey (CNJ) was a railroad bridge in New Jersey that connected Elizabethport and Bayonne at the southern end of Newark Bay.
+The Newark Bay Bridge of the Central Railroad of New Jersey (CNJ) was a railroad bridge in Northern New Jersey that connected Elizabethport and Bayonne at the southern end of Newark Bay.
 Its third and final incarnation was a four-track vertical-lift design that opened in 1926, replacing a bascule bridge from 1904 which superseded the original swing bridge from 1887.
 The bridge served the main line of the CNJ, carrying daily interstate trains as well as commuter trains.

 History

 Between 1887 and the late 1980s, the rail bridge across Newark Bay existed in three forms.
 As train service grew in both frequency and complexity through the early 20th century, the bridge was replaced twice to accommodate additional trackage and heavier trains.

 Original bridge (1887)

 The first railway structure to span the bay was erected in 1887, and consisted of simple wooden trestle pile bridge approaches joined near the eastern side of the waterway by a steel center-pier swing bridge.
 Built within a navigable channel, the moveable bridge allowed marine traffic from Kill Van Kull to access the Port of Newark.

 At the turn of the twentieth century, the bridge was a main artery of both the Central Railroad of New Jersey and Philadelphia & Reading Railroad, but its light and outmoded construction had reportedly become inadequate to handle the heavier and more-frequent trains of the day.
 Plans to replace the span were considered as early as 1901 and solidified by August 1902, with engineers settling on a Scherzer rolling lift bascule bridge as the preferred design and a budget of at least $1,000,000.